Jeff-Brausam/Jeff-Brausam/README.md

-Hi, I’m Jeff,
+Hi, I’m Jeff

-I am a frontend developer who has a keen interest learning about various different web technologies.
+I am a frontend developer with a keen interest learning about various different web technologies.